jonathanazulay/react-meteor-subscribe/README.md

 import CommentsView from './CommentsView';

 let mapSubscriptionsToProps (props) => ({
-    // subscribe to threadCommentsCollection and pass threadId to publisher
+    // subscribe to `threadComments` and pass threadId to publisher
     threadComments: [props.threadId],
-    // subscribe to the userData collection (profile of the logged in user), no arguments passed
+    // subscribe to the `userData` collection (profile of the logged in user), no arguments passed
     userData: []
 });